Nickelodeon (Australia and New Zealand)

-Nickelodeon (also known as Nick on Fetch in Australia) is a New Zealand children's pay television channel owned by Paramount Networks UK & Australia.
-It is based on the namesake American television channel.
+Nickelodeon was an Australian and New Zealand children's pay television channel owned by Paramount Networks UK & Australia.
+It was based on the namesake American television channel.

 Since 1 December 2010, the Australian and New Zealand versions of the subscription channel have been the same.
 The New Zealand-specific version of Nickelodeon shut down the day before.

 The channel was removed from Foxtel on 1 August 2023, the same day as the free-to-air channel 10 Shake rebranded as Nickelodeon.
-The existing pay television channel continued to broadcast through Fetch in Australia until November 2025, as well as on Sky in New Zealand.
+The existing pay television channel continued to broadcast through Fetch in Australia until 1 November 2025, as well as on Sky in New Zealand until 2 December 2025.
 The Fetch feed was renamed "Nick", to differentiate it from the free-to-air channel.